Princess Olga of Greece and Denmark: Marriage and settlement in Yugoslavia

-Once Olga and Paul's engagement was announced on 26 July 1923, the young princess' dowry was purchased and prepared in Paris.
+Once Olga and Paul's engagement was announced on 26 July 1923, the young princess' trousseau was purchased and prepared in Paris.
 However, it was in Belgrade, in the prince's homeland, that the wedding was organized the following October.

 Now Princess of Yugoslavia, Olga set about learning Serbo-Croatian, which she quickly came to master though with a heavy Greek accent.
 Now dividing her life between the White Palace in Belgrade, a magnificent chalet in the Bohinj valley and a villa on Rumunska Ulica (now Užička Ulica), Olga benefited from the immense fortune that her husband partly inherited from his maternal family.
 But, accustomed to a lifestyle less provincial than that which was hers in her new homeland, the princess found her daily life all the more monotonous and boring.
 Her relationship with King Alexander I of Yugoslavia and his wife were hardly warm.

 Olga, however, received regular visits from her sisters and other family members.
 She gave birth to three children between 1924 and 1936, Prince Alexander (1924–2016), Prince Nikola (1928–1954), and Princess Elizabeth (born 1936), and spent a lot of time caring for them while her husband devoted himself to his art collections.

 Regency of Paul

-On October 9, 1934, King Alexander I of Yugoslavia was assassinated during an official visit to Marseille by a Macedonian nationalist member of IMRO.
+On 9 October 1934 King Alexander I of Yugoslavia was assassinated during an official visit to Marseille by a Macedonian nationalist member of IMRO.
 His successor, the young Peter II was eleven years old, and a Council of Regency was set up under the leadership of Prince Paul.
 Although she had never aspired to a political life, Olga's husband had no choice but to accept the responsibility that fell to him and took control of state affairs.

 Having become in essence the "first lady" of Yugoslavia, Olga had to more than ever represent her country alongside her husband.
 With him, she made several official stays abroad and notably met the dictators Benito Mussolini and Adolf Hitler in Rome and Berlin in April and June 1939, respectively.
 In the tense context of the late 1930s, the strongly-Anglophile Prince Paul gradually committed his country to a policy of alliance with the Axis powers.
-It would seem, moreover, that the family ties between Olga and various members of the German elite who embraced the Nazi ideology (including her cousin, Prince Philippe of Hesse) had an effect on the political development of Prince Paul.
+It would seem, moreover, that the family ties between Olga and various members of the German upper class who embraced the Nazi ideology (including her cousin, Prince Philip of Hesse) had an effect on the political development of Prince Paul.

 In 1938, Olga left Yugoslavia for a long time to look after several elderly relatives.
 She stayed in Athens to witness the final days of her father, Prince Nicolas, and to take care of her mother, the Grand Duchess Elena Vladimirovna.
 A few months later, the princess travelled to Paris, where she reunited with her father-in-law, Prince Arsen of Yugoslavia, who died shortly afterward.